hblakely/hblakely/README.md

 allowed VRC to continue opperating effectively, maintain security certificates, and also remove dependency from Oracle Database - saving us a chunk of change.

-  A new language is cool, but without a proper developement environment for that language our developers wouldn't be as effective as we'd like.
-Repurposing WaveMaker's web IDE allowed us to make "typie-typie" into "clickie-clickie", speeding up developement.
+  A new language is cool, but without a proper developement environment for that language our team wouldn't be as effective as we'd like.
+Repurposing WaveMaker's web IDE to build software using V4GL allowed us to make "typie-typie" into "clickie-clickie", speeding up developement.
 VRC's insurance system customers could now appreciate a faster build-time for custom application services.

  As a member of R&D tasks were often brand new to me.
 It didn't matter which languages, or which parts of the stack were in use, it only mattered that the job got done.
 In addition to building the tools for